 Portable Google Drive Sync

 Syncdocs runs fine from a USB memory stick.
 All your settings, data and files live on the memory stick.
+This means that you can carry your complete Google Drive around with you and sync it from any PC you want.

 Here’s how to get it going